FabricLabs/fabric/docs/P2P_FORWARD.md

   the last hop would let an attacker cut honest links.
 The outer `P2P_FORWARD` frame is still verified against its path-builder signature before peel/forward.
+- **Peel / identity & mesh side-effects:** session handshake inners do not rebind `peers` / `_addressToId` or emit `SESSION_OPEN` replies.
+Chat and peering-offer inners are local-only (no last-hop budget burn, candidate enqueue, or mesh relay).

 ## Example